slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"A classic is a book which people praise and don’t read."
 -- Mark Twain [1835]*

-> *"The great books are the books that never have to be written again."
--- Carl Van Doren [1885]*

 > *"I don’t believe in book recommendations lol.
 Reading what everyone else is already reading—especially books has minimal value (hardly a novel observation) therefore you should allocate your time differently.
 If everyone’s reading it, the insights are already absorbed into the zeitgeist or regurgitated online.
 Reading what’s obscure gives you asymmetric knowledge—potentially valuable ideas others haven’t yet mined.
 There’s a counter: sometimes it pays to understand why a popular book resonates.
 It’s less about the book itself & more about mapping the cultural moment or the biases of the masses.
 For this use case I just use chatgpt."
 -- x@signulll*